Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/DOCUMENT-AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

     1. Insert StudentEducationOrganizationResponsibilityAssociation document into Document
     2. Compute EdOrgId array for Student from EducationOrganizationId and EducationOrganizationHierarchy
     3. Insert derived row into StudentEducationOrganizationResponsibilityAuthorization, including EdOrgId array in StudentResponsibilityAuthorizationEdOrgIds column
-    4. Update EdOrgId array on each Student-responsibility-securable Document for this Student, using indexed StudentUniqueId on StudentResponsibilitySecurableDocument
+    4. Update EdOrgId array on each Student-securable Document for this Student, using indexed StudentUniqueId on StudentSecurableDocument

   * Update (including cascade)
     1. Detect changes to either StudentUniqueId or EducationOrganizationId - StudentEducationOrganizationResponsibilityAssociation allows identity updates